 4. Real-Time Updates

 No one wants to wait on the side of the road, wondering where their bus is.
 Despite having a set schedule, delays can happen.
-That’s why travellers are increasingly looking to transportation apps to provide data in real time.
+That is why passengers are increasingly looking to transportation apps to provide data in real time.
 Transit is an app that rises above the rest when it comes to providing vehicle location in real time.
 Transit uses actual GPS location data, rather than published schedules, to show you exactly where your bus is located and when it will arrive.
-This is a key convenience feature that travellers have come to expect.
+This is a key convenience feature that passengers have come to expect.

 5. Appealing Rewards

-App designers should be paying attention to the latest trends, and rewards—such as cashback, for example—are perks that younger generations are increasingly demanding.
-Transit agencies are just beginning to understand this trend and look at rewards as a way to incentivize transit.
+App designers should be paying attention to the latest trends, and rewards that younger generations are increasingly demanding.
+Transit agencies are just beginning to understand this trend and look at rewards to incentivize transit.
 One example is Miles, an app that tracks travel distances and gives out points to members who take more sustainable modes of travel, such as walking or transit.
 The points can be redeemed for gift cards and other rewards, all through the app.

 Image Credits: Shutterstock / weedezign